prisco01/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/basg
+#!/bin/bash
-prints the absolute path name of the current working directory
+prints the absolute path name of the currnet working directory